Rohankohli08/CS3/README.md

 ## Section 1: Case Study Overview

 You are a data scientist working for the California Governor's Office of Emergency Services trying to determine whether historical weather patterns can predict wildfire occurrence.
-You will use California daily weather data from 1985–2022 to train two classification models — a logistic regression and a random forest.
+You will use California daily weather data from 1985–2022 to train two classification models: a logistic regression and a random forest.
 You will evaluate which model does a better job of flagging fire days, with a focus on recall, since missing a wildfire is far more costly than a false alarm.
 To test your models, you will see how well they predict real wildfire occurrence in 2023.

 ## Section 2: Map of Documentation